-There are two types of accounts belonging to an organization, Administrators and Users.
-In this article, we will discuss the differences between Administrators and Users.
+There are two types of accounts belonging to an organization: administrators and users.
+In this article, we will discuss the differences between the two.